 Method (600 / 548)

 We designed an interpretive qualitative approach study to examine health professionals’ perceptions of self-management support and grounded this in actual interactions using matched patient-professional dyads.
-This is part of a larger study examining how patient-professional interactions shape self-management goals for people living with chronic conditions which focused on self-management support using matched dyads of patients and professionals.
+This forms part of a larger study examining how patient-professional interactions shape self-management goals for people living with chronic conditions which focused on self-management support using matched dyads of patients and professionals.
 Ethics approval was granted by a local health district human research ethics committee, university human research ethics committee, and participating healthcare sites.

 Purposive sampling was used to include patient-professional dyads with diverse experiences in relation to self-management support.
 This included professionals from different disciplinary backgrounds, working across different settings (public/private, hospital/clinic) and a patient with one or more of three different conditions – obesity, type 2 diabetes and/or chronic obstructive pulmonary disease (COPD), who was attending a routine healthcare encounter for chronic condition management.
 These conditions were chosen due to their chronicity, ongoing interactions with health professionals and focus in healthcare on lifestyle risk factors.

-Health professionals were recruited first through email invitation to ensure access to patient-professional dyads.
+Health professionals were recruited initially through email invitation to ensure access to patient-professional dyads.
 Patients were recruited through health professionals who agreed to participate.
 Those who expressed interest in participating in the study were provided with a participant information sheet outlining the purpose of the study and what participation involved and provided an opportunity to ask questions.
-After written consent was obtained by both health professionals and patients, 17 patient-professional dyads (comprising 15 patients and 11 health professionals) were observed during their usual chronic care consultation and interviewed separately after the consultation, between December 2015 and April 2017 in NSW, Australia.
+After written consent was obtained by both professionals and patients, 17 patient-professional dyads (comprising 15 patients and 11 health professionals) were observed during their usual chronic care consultation and interviewed separately after the consultation, between December 2015 and April 2017 in NSW, Australia.
 Where possible, patients and health professionals were interviewed on another two occasions during a 12-month period.
 (Observational and patient data are reported elsewhere).

 In order to focus on health professionals’ perceptions of their roles in self-management support, this paper reports on the data collected from 32 indepth interviews with 11 health professionals from the patient-professional dyads.
 An interview guide was used with questions about organisational context, professional background and experience, roles and responsibilities in the consultation observed, the therapeutic relationship, goals for self-management and self-management support in general.
 Interviews were audio-recorded, were 20 to 90 minutes in length, and conducted at a time and location convenient to each participant.
 Interviews were transcribed verbatim, with pseudonyms used to preserve anonymity.